940 Kordula: Orbit and classification

 Kordula is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
-It is located in the orbital region of the dynamical Cybele asteroids, which stay in a 7:4 orbital resonance with Jupiter.
+It is located in the orbital region of the Cybele asteroids.
 The Cybeles are the last outpost of the extended asteroid belt, already located beyond the Hecuba gap.
 It orbits the Sun in the outermost asteroid belt at a distance of 2.8–3.9 AU once every 6 years and 2 months (2,255 days; semi-major axis of 3.37 AU).
 Its orbit has an eccentricity of 0.17 and an inclination of 6° with respect to the ecliptic.
 The body's observation arc begins at Heidelberg Observatory on 11 October 1920, the night after its official discovery observation.

 Naming

 This minor planet was named "Kordula", after a female name picked from the Lahrer Hinkender Bote, published in Lahr, southern Germany.
 A Hinkender Bote (lit. "limping messenger") was a very popular almanac, especially in the alemannic-speaking region from the late 17th throughout the early 20th century.
 The calendar section contains feast days, the dates of important fairs and astronomical ephemerides.
 The calendar contains a German name day analogue for the respective catholic and protestant feast-days (entry not found).
 "Kordula" derives from Cordula and may refer to Saint Cordula.